 Mina graduated from Syracuse University in 2008, John Bayliss Radio Scholar & Cum Laude, with a dual major in Television, Radio and Film from the S.I.
 Newhouse School of Public Communication (one of the top communication schools in the country) and Political Science.
 She minored in Music Business.
 A couple of months before college graduation, Mina landed full-time employment at SIRIUS Satellite Radio (pre XM merger), as a Music Programmer under the current VP of Programming, Kid Kelly.
 She begun working at SIRIUS one week after graduating.
 Six months later, the company merged with XM and Mina was promoted to Music Director/Social Media Coordinator for Sirius XM’s Hip Hop & R&B channel The Heat (channel 47) and Program Director of Sirius XM LOVE (channel 17).
 She also eventually also programmed the Christmas channel, HOLLY.
 While at SiriusXM, Mina assisted in programming Sirius XM 80′s on 8 and 70′s on 7 and worked closely with all 4 original MTV VJ’s (Mark Goodman, Martha Quinn, Nina Blackwood and Alan Hunter).

 At 22, Mina “SayWhat” had finally earned a weekday on-air slot on Sirius XM The Heat talking to 22 million subscribers in North America & Canada.
 She conceived, produced and hosted a very successful new music show on The Heat called “The Warm Up” (still on the air).
 “The Warm Up” featured new music, broke new artists and Mina also interviewed established artists.
 Mina did R&B artist, Elle Varner’s, first radio interview and broke records, such as Miguel’s “Adorn” which eventually snowballed to become a #1 Grammy winning song.
 Mina also was on-air weekends and did new music segments for The Heat’s weekly countdown, The Hotness.
-After 4 amazing years with SIRIUS XM, Mina accepted the position as a morning show personality on Philadelphia’s legendary heritage hip-hop Station, Power 99 FM.
+After 4 amazing years with SIRIUS XM, Mina accepted the position as a morning show personality on Philadelphia’s legendary heritage hip-hop station, Power 99 FM.

-Mina SayWhat is currently on air on Philly’s Power 99 and is a personality on the Rise & Grind Morning Show.
+Mina SayWhat is currently on air on Philly’s Power 99 and is a host on the Rise & Grind Morning Show.
 Mina is also the Social Media Director for 2 urban stations (Power 99 & WDAS 105.3) and is celebrating her 10 year anniversary since first broadcasting on the radio at the age of 18.
 Mina is the youngest and first Latina to be on daily doing mornings at Power 99.
 While with Power 99, Mina has created, launched, and currently hosts Power 99′s new artist showcase “Next On Deck.”
 Mina also founded, created and directs Power 99′s all-female dance team, “The Power Squad”.

 Mina’s likeness and interviews are constantly featured on countless sites, blogs, magazines, and TV channels.
 Mina covered Syracuse University’s prestigious Alumni Magazine in 2008.
 She has been featured on WTXF-TV FOX 29 many times and NBC 10 in Philly.
-Mina has been featured in physical copies of Philly’s Daily News, The Source Magazine, Hip Hip Weekly Magazine, Black Radio Exclusive and Straight Stuntin Magazine.
+Mina has been featured on Inside Edition and in physical copies of Philly’s Daily News, The Source Magazine, Hip Hip Weekly Magazine, Black Radio Exclusive and Straight Stuntin Magazine.
 Her interviews and content have been posted by Complex.com, Allaccess.com, MTVNews.com, BET.com, Worldstarhiphop.com, RapRadar.com, The Source.com, NewMusicServer.com, HipHopDX.com, Thisis50.com, GlobalGrind.com, Hotnewhiphop.com, AllHipHop.com, 2dopeboyz.com, TheBoombox.com YouHeardThatNew.com, Nahright.com, InFlexWeTrust.com, HipHopSince1987.com, HipHopWired.com, Vibe.com, VibeVixen.com, Rap-Up.com, ThisIsRNB.com, and many, many, many more!